Comalcalco (archaeological site): East Acropolis

 No brick buildings are immediately visible in this complex, which is a smaller version of the Great Acropolis.
 Like the North Plaza, it is also aligned to the cardinal directions and the main axis is very close to that of the plaza.

 Burials

 As in Palenque, funerary offerings contain jade beads, obsidian blades and inscribed manta ray barbs.

 In late 2010, a survey of a site 2.8 km north of the Great Acropolis led to the discovery of the largest burial ground found in the region to date.
 Three mounds yielded 116 sets of skeletal remains, with 66 individuals found in urns showing signs of belonging to the Maya elite through features such as cranial deformation, teeth filing and tooth incrustations.
 Another 50 people were buried around these urns.
 Preliminary studies led archaeologists to conclude that the remains were approximately 1,200 years old when discovered, placing the burial to the late classic period.

-2012 "Doomsday scenario" claim

-In November 2011, Mark Stevenson authored an article in the Seattle Times claiming that Mexico's National Institute of Anthropology and History revealed that there may be a reference to the December 2012 "doomsday" date on a second glyph found at their Comalcalco ruin site.
-The inscription is on the carved or molded face of a brick, called The "Comalcalco Brick."
-The brick has the same Calendar Round as the completion of the thirteenth b'ak'tun.